kemitchell/square-one-forms/confidentiality-ip-terms.md

 ## Security Measures

-You agree to take reasonable measures to secure materials containing _Confidential Information_.
+You agree to take reasonable measures to secure computer files, documents, e-mails, and any other materials containing _Confidential Information_.
 If the company provides written security requirements for some or all _Confidential Information_ you receive, you agree to either follow those requirements or to notify the company immediately that you will not.

 ## Preserve Proprietary Notices